dk107dk/cdocs/README.md

 # Cdocs
 ## A super simple contextual help library.

-**<a href='https://pypi.org/project/cdocs/'>Cdocs</a>** is intended to help manage files for use in <a href='https://en.wikipedia.org/wiki/Context-sensitive_help'>context sensitive help</a> and <a href='https://en.wikipedia.org/wiki/Internationalization_and_localization'>I18n</a>.
+**<a href='https://pypi.org/project/cdocs/'>Cdocs</a>** is a <a href='https://pypi.org/project/cdocs/'>Python library</a> that is intended to help manage files for use in <a href='https://en.wikipedia.org/wiki/Context-sensitive_help'>context sensitive help</a> and <a href='https://en.wikipedia.org/wiki/Internationalization_and_localization'>I18n</a>.
 The library knows how to find docs given a path called a docpath.
 Docpaths should mirror a logical or physical structure of the application.
 This way docs are easy find and map cleanly to the way the app works.

 <img width="75%" height="75%" src="https://raw.githubusercontent.com/dk107dk/cdocs/master/resources/images/docpath.png"/>

 The expected use of Cdocs is to create an endpoint to retrieve in-context help docs and/or UI labels from at runtime, or to pull docs into an app build.
-In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system, but that is not its intended use.
+Cdocs is not its intended to be a general help and manual system.

 Cdocs stores documentation as text files in a directory tree.
-Files are Jinja templates containing whatever doc format you prefer.
+Files are <a href='https://jinja.palletsprojects.com/en/2.11.x/'>Jinja templates</a> containing whatever doc format you prefer.
 Cdocs applies tokens to the templates if ```tokens.json``` containing dict are found.
 Files can be concatenated and/or composed.

 <img width="75%" height="75%" src="https://raw.githubusercontent.com/dk107dk/cdocs/master/resources/images/json-xml-html.png"/>